Deepika5510/Hello-World/README.md

 It is a repository
 Hi
 This is Deepika
-I am from Lowblaw project
+I am from Loblaw project